Introduction to Bioinformatic Computation

 2. Use of the PERL programming language in bioinformatic applications;

-3. Describe the basic tasks needed to interface with supercomputers
+3. The basic tasks needed to interface with supercomputers

-4. Communicate competently with fellow team members in projects
+4. Communicating competently with fellow team members in projects

 Full course syllabus can be found here